Report: Much needs doing to shield nursing homes from virus

 WASHINGTON (AP) — The Trump administration is claiming “resounding vindication” from an independent commission’s report on the coronavirus crisis in nursing homes, but some panel members say that’s a misinterpretation of their conclusion that much remains to be done to safeguard vulnerable residents.

-People in long-term care facilities represent less than 1% of the U.S. population but more than 40% of the coronavirus deaths, according to the COVID Tracking Project, which has tallied 77,000 deaths among residents and staff.
-Those harsh numbers are a sensitive political issue for President Donald Trump, who is trying to hang on to support from older voters.
+Nursing home residents account for less than 1% of the U.S. population but more than 40% of the coronavirus deaths, according to the COVID Tracking Project.
+That harsh disparity is a sensitive political issue for President Donald Trump, who is trying to hang on to support from older voters.

-Vice President Mike Pence met with some of the commission members Thursday and called their report “a significant contribution to our ongoing effort to ensure the health and well-being of our seniors in nursing homes and long-term care facilities around the country.”
+Vice President Mike Pence planned to highlight the administration’s work on nursing homes at an event Thursday with commission members.

-The commission was set up by the Centers for Medicare and Medicaid Services, or CMS.
+The commission was set up by the Centers for Medicare and Medicaid Services.
 Agency administrator Seema Verma called its findings “an invaluable action plan for the future and a resounding vindication of our overall approach to date.”

 But with 27 major recommendations in the commission report, it’s not time for for officials to take a bow, several members noted.